webix-hub/gitbook-webix-jet/details/app.md

 app.render();
 ```

-But if you want to render the app inside of a container, you can pass the string parameter to it with the id of the container:
+But if you want to render the app inside of a container, you can pass the string parameter to it with the ID of the container:

 ```js
 app.render("mybox");